Wehrmacht: Post-war militaries

 Following the division of Germany, many former Wehrmacht and SS officers in West Germany feared a Soviet invasion of the country.
 To combat this, several prominent officers created a secret army, unknown to the general public and without mandate from the Allied Control Authority or the West German government.

-By the mid-1950s, tensions of the Cold War led to the creation of separate military forces in the Federal Republic of Germany and the socialist German Democratic Republic.
+By the mid-1950s, tensions of the Cold War led to the creation of separate military forces in the Federal Republic of Germany and the German Democratic Republic.
 The West German military, officially created on 5 May 1955, took the name Bundeswehr (lit.
 'Federal Defence').
 Its East German counterpart—created on 1 March 1956—took the name National People's Army (Nationale Volksarmee).
 Both organizations employed many former Wehrmacht members, particularly in their formative years, though neither organization considered themselves successors to the Wehrmacht.
-However, according to historian Hannes Heer "Germans still have a hard time, when it comes to openly dealing with their Nazi past", as such of the 50 military bases named after Wehrmacht soldiers, only 16 bases have changed names.Wehrmacht veterans in West Germany have received pensions through the War Victims' Assistance Act (Bundesversorgungsgesetz) from the government.
+However, according to historian Hannes Heer "Germans still have a hard time, when it comes to openly dealing with their Nazi past", as such of the 50 military bases named after Wehrmacht soldiers, only 16 bases have changed names.

+Wehrmacht veterans in West Germany have received pensions through the War Victims' Assistance Act (Bundesversorgungsgesetz) from the government.
 According to The Times of Israel, "The benefits come through the Federal Pension Act, which was passed in 1950 to support war victims, whether civilians or veterans of the Wehrmacht or Waffen-SS."